 The future of learning is connected, collaborative, creative and personal — and technology plays an important part in making great learning possible and relevant to students’ lives and the world.

 Work together to align curriculum, Apple programs, apps and books with the objectives you defined for your learning environment.
 Consult trusted resources such as Common Sense Media for curated advice, ratings and privacy assessments of tools.

 For more information, see the video Planning Your Content Needs.

 Offer a curated app catalog

 Consider delegating app and book curation and distribution to a member of the institution’s deployment leadership team.
 Assign the role of Content Manager to this individual to enable them to buy content on behalf of the school.
-Similar roles and privileges are found in many MDM solutions giving educators the ability to create a personalized self-service solution for each grade level and content area.
+Similar roles and privileges are found in many MDM solutions giving educators the ability to create a personalised self-service solution for each year level and content area.

 Establish an app and book request process